cryptable/sslserver/README.md

 - OpenSSL BIO : Why have multiple socket abstractions.
 (TODO)
 - Boost Asio

 The goal is to write a server which is small and capable to handle above 5k connections.
+I didn't succeed it with boost::asio, so I want to start digging into this matter.

 ##Usage for developemnt
 - cmake